Posted in

 Phone: 2-1-1 (Oregon Helpline).

 CAAs operate throughout Oregon to help low-income residents with housing and energy assistance.
-Many offer hotel voucher programs for emergency situations.
+Many offer hotel voucher programs for emergencies.
 For example:

 • Mid-Columbia Community Action Council (Hood River, Wasco, and Sherman Counties): https://mccac.com